klstein7/nextjs-wordle-dev-day/docs/06-game-over.md

 **Instructions:**

+1. **Create the GameResults File:**

-1. Create a new file at `src/components/game-results.tsx`.
+   - Create a new file at `src/components/game-results.tsx`.

-2. Implement the `GameResults` component that accepts a `status` prop.
+2. **Implement the `GameResults` Component:**

+   - Create a component that accepts a `status` prop.
-3. Use a `switch` statement or conditional rendering to display different messages based on the `status`.
+   - Display different messages based on the game status.
-4. Create a `PlayAgainButton` component that uses a custom hook `useCreateGame` (to be created in the next exercise).
+   - Include a "Play Again" button that creates a new game.

+3. **Implement the `PlayAgainButton` Component:**

+   - Create a separate component for the "Play Again" button.
+   - Use the `useCreateGame` hook to handle creating a new game.

 **Hints:**

+- Use a `switch` statement to handle different game statuses.
-- The `status` can be `"in_progress"`, `"won"`, or `"lost"`.
+- The `useCreateGame` hook should be imported from `~/lib/hooks/use-create-game`.
-- Use React's `use client` directive at the top of the file since this component will handle user interactions.
+- Remember to mark this as a client component with `"use client";` at the top of the file.
-- This is similar to creating a reusable component in Angular that displays content based on input properties.

 Here's a starting point for your `GameResults` component: